TRineheart98/SchoolProjects/README.md

 ## **Linked List Program:**

 This C++ program generates random odd numbers, stores them in a linked list, and ensures that only unique numbers are stored in descending order.
-The program provides robust error handling and data validation, with a clean separation of logic using header and source files to ensure modular and maintainable code.
+The program provides error handling and data validation, with a clean separation of logic using header and source files to ensure modular and maintainable code.

 Files and Structure